Undergraduate

 Why Law and Society?

-• If you're considering studying the Juris Doctor in the future, it’s excellent preparation.
-There are many teachers in this major who teach in the JD, so you'll become used to their teaching.
-You can also get an idea if you find law interesting, to help you decide whether to undertake the JD.
+- If you're considering studying the Juris Doctor, studying Law and Society is excellent preparation.
+Many teachers in this major also teach in the JD and our masters courses and bring that expertise to their Law and Society teaching.
+Studying Law and Society may also help you decide whether to undertake the JD.

 Course Structure